 One of the hardest things to do in any online course is to keep learners engaged with the content.

 If you have too many videos, it gets boring.
 No videos at all and it’s even worse.
 Images can take you only so far.

-And while quizzes are a great way to ‘check-in’ with learners, they too can become tedious if they’re used too much.
+And while quizzes are a great way to check-in with learners, they can also become tedious if they’re used too much.

 It is because of this that people often turn to programs like Articulate Storyline, Adobe Captivate, and iSpring for creating interactive course content.